Generative Graphical Inverse Kinematics: Methodology

-To leverage this structure or geometric prior in the data, we use $\LieGroupE{n}$-equivariant graph neural networks (EGNNs)~\citep{satorras2021n} for $\text{GNN}_{dec}$, $\text{GNN}_{enc}$, and $\text{GNN}_{prior}$.
+As a specific example, if we translate and rotate our initial partial graph, which defines the IK problem instance, then the complete graph, which defines the solution, will be equivalently translated and rotated.
+To leverage this geometric prior or structure in the data, we use $\LieGroupE{n}$-equivariant graph neural networks (EGNNs)~\cite{satorras2021n} for $\text{GNN}_{dec}$, $\text{GNN}_{enc}$, and $\text{GNN}_{prior}$.
 The EGNN layer splits up the node features into an equivariant coordinate or position-based part and a non-equivariant part.
+We treat the positions $\Matrix{P}$ and $\tilde{\Matrix{P}}$ as the equivariant portion and the general features $\Matrix{H}$ as non-equivariant.
+As an example, for a single EGNN layer $l$ and a single node $i$, the update equations for the equivariant node features are

+where we define $\mathbf{m}_{ij} \in \mathbb{R}^{d}$ as a message of dimension $d$ from node $j$ to $i$.
+The position of each node is updated by the weighed sum of relative differences between the node itself and all other nodes.
+The function $\phi_{x}: \mathbb{R}^{d} \rightarrow \mathbb{R}$ provides the weights for each term in the sum.
+The function $\phi_{e}$ represents a general edge operation. $C$ is a normalizing factor based on the number of elements.
+Similarly, the update equations for the non-equivariant node features are

-We treat the positions $\Vector{p}$ and $\tilde{\Vector{p}}$ as the equivariant portion and the general features $\Vector{h}$ as non-equivariant.
-For more details about the model and a proof of the equivariance property, we refer readers to~\citep{satorras2021n}.
-We present ablation studies on the use of the EGNN network architecture in Section \ref{sec:exp}.
+where $\phi_{h}$ represents a node update operation and $\mathbf{m}_{i} \in \mathbb{R}^{d}$ is the sum of all messages received by node $i$.
+We model $\phi_{x}$, $\phi_{h}$, and $\phi_{e}$ with multilayer perceptrons (MLPs).
+For all learned distributions, we map the concatenated equivariant and non-equivariant features of each node from the last layer to the respective distribution parameters.
+For more details about the model and a proof of the equivariance property, we refer readers to~\cite{satorras2021n}.
+We present ablation studies on the use of the EGNN network architecture in Section \ref{sec:exp}, demonstrating its importance to our approach.